CIRDLES/Squid/README.md

 The project manager allows for naming the project, naming the analyst, and reviewing statistics about the loaded data as well as keeping notes about the project.

-&ensp;&ensp;&ensp;&ensp;All data-processing parameters are specified on the Project Manager page: whether or not to normalize counts for SBM; ratio calculation method; preferred index isotope, constraints on weighted means of reference materials; the common lead model for reference materials; and the physical constants model to be used in the project.
+&ensp;&ensp;&ensp;&ensp;All data-processing parameters are specified on the Project Manager page: whether to normalize counts for SBM; ratio calculation method; preferred index isotope, constraints on weighted means of reference materials; the common lead model for reference materials; and the physical constants model to be used in the project.
 Note on parameter models: See below for how to manage these models from the **Parameters** menu item.
 Changing these